bhoomika1714/ComputerNetworks-Top-Down-Approach/ApplicationLayer.md

 - **Mail Servers:** The central infrastructure, hosting mailboxes for recipients like Bob.
 - **SMTP (Simple Mail Transfer Protocol):** The principal protocol to send emails between servers.

+### 2.4.2 SMTP Basics

+- SMTP transfers messages between sender and recipient mail servers at `Port 25`.
+- The client (sender's server) initiates a connection to the recipient's server via TCP.